New breed of U.S. survivalists prepped for collapse of civilization | The Japan Times

 The Fortitude Ranch’s motto embraces both end times and normal times: “Prepare for the worst … enjoy the present!”
 Members have up to two weeks each year to revel in this rural retreat, enjoying nature, hiking or fishing for trout in the appropriately named Lost River.

+“Every single business that has to do with emergency preparedness is overloaded,” said John Ramey, founder of a Colorado-based prepper website called The Prepared.

+“The vast majority of this is ‘beans and Band-Aids,’ not ‘bullets and bunkers,'” he added.

-Friendly and clear-headed, Rene, the manager of the West Virginia site — there is another branch in Colorado — tries from the outset to sweep away the cliches surrounding survivalists, also known as “preppers” for their constant doomsday preparations.
+Rene, the manager of the Fortitude Ranch’s West Virginia site — there is another branch in Colorado — tries to sweep away the cliches surrounding survivalists, also known as “preppers” for their constant doomsday preparations.

 “It’s not a bunch of crazy people with this idea that tomorrow the world ends,” he said.